European Commission cuts red tape for debt funds

 The Commission wants to boost competition among funds in Europe as part of its Capital Markets Union (CMU) program.

-Among the key proposals is greater transparency for both specific national requirements and how much they charge as well as a European-wide harmonized definition of“pre-marketing”.
+Among the key proposals is greater transparency for both specific national requirements and how much they charge as well as a European-wide harmonized definition of “pre-marketing”.

 Such changes are expected to streamline regulatory issues facing funds operating across Europe and reduce costs related to working within the existing legal framework.
 The Commission estimates that funds will save between €306m to €440m every year under the new proposals.